yuxinjiaS2023/multi-label-code-smell-classification/README.md

 `pip install requirements.txt`
 # How to RUN Python models?
 We recommend using [JetBrains PyCharm ](https://www.jetbrains.com/pycharm/)
-In pycharm, run with green button on `main.py`.
-Input the model name you want to use, and press `enter`.
+In pycharm, run with the green button on `main.py`.
+Input the model name you want to use, and then press `enter`.
 Model would then be trained and print the results.

 # Version Log
 May 1, 2023